About Communities Stories Support Your Immigrant Neighbors Events

 Immigrants in West Virginia

-0 Immigrants living in West Virginia
+0Immigrants living in West Virginia (2024)

-0 Share of WV's total population
+0Share of WV's total population

 As neighbors, business owners, taxpayers, and workers, immigrants are an integral part of West Virginia's diverse and thriving communities and make extensive contributions that benefit all residents of the state.

-Read the full fact sheet →
+See the full state profile →

 Contribute to the Archive